 Yes.
 You can easily extract your k-factor for each of your CT scanners by using previous measurements with ion chambers.

 RTI strongly recommends the 1 point method to be used for CTDIw measurements with the CT Dose Profiler.
 The method saves time and gives higher accuracy than the 5 point method, either using a pencil ion chamber or the CT Dose Profiler.

-A: Yes, the Piranha can, depending on the model, measure on all different kinds of X-ray equipment.
-But there are also simpler models available to a lower cost.
+Yes, the Piranha can, depending on the model, measure on all different kinds of X-ray equipment.
+But there are also simpler models available at a lower cost.

 When using the “Position Check” function you are sure that the Piranha is accurately placed and the Piranha detector area is uniformly radiated.
 For easy and accurate Panoramic measurements – use our optional “Panoramic Dental Holder”.

 Measured values can include kVp, time, dose, dose rate, TF, and HVL.
 Waveforms are shown instantly.
 Dental measurement capabilities are standard on all 200, 500, and 600 series Piranhas.

 Yes, any RTI MAS Probe can be used simultaneously with the Piranha during X-ray exposure, making it possible to display up to 8 parameters at one time: kVp, time, dose, dose rate, TF, HVL, mA, and mAs.
 Waveforms for kV, dose, and mA waveforms are available with each exposure.